mposolda/keycloak-freeipa-docker/README.md

 that you have ticket for user `hnelson`

 Now you can simply visit this URL from your browser [http://ipa.example.test:29080/auth/realms/freeipa/account/](http://ipa.example.test:29080/auth/realms/freeipa/account/) and you should be logged in automatically as hnelson in Keycloak account management.
 You can change you firstName/lastName/email or you can also change your password.
-Password change will be propagated to LDAP and hence Kerberos too, so next time you can obtain kerberos ticket via kinit with new password.
+Password change will be propagated to LDAP and hence Kerberos too, so next time you can obtain kerberos ticket via kinit with the new password.

-Other users for test are:
+Other testing users are:
 `jduke` with password `Secret123` or `admin` with password `SomePassword123` (as long as you didn't change PASSWORD variable in "docker run" command above) .